OpenInfrastructureOrbit/oio.social/_posts/2019-12-20-infobeamer.markdown

 * slides
 * videos

-Die folgende Formate werden von Info-Beamer unterstützt:
+Die folgende Formate werden von info-beamer unterstützt:

 * PNG images with up to 2048x2048 pixels resolution.
 * JPG images with up to 2048x2048 pixels resolution.
 JPG files must use use the RGB color space.
 Don't use sRGB while exporting your images as this color space is not supported!